VirtusLab/tips/src/assets/tips/other.md

 In fact, **50%** in a given color (`88` in hex) typically means only **~22%** of absolute physical brightness compared to `ff` ![](hushed) <br/>
 Even more surprisingly, **25%** (`44` in hex) corresponds to just **~5%** of photons of `ff` ![](not-stonks)

-This is related to how human vision works - we react strongly to changes in number of photons when there are few of them, but the same (absolute) change in number of photons doesn't make much difference to us when there are many of them ![](eye)
+This is related to how human vision works &mdash; we react strongly to changes in number of photons when there are few of them, but the same (absolute) change in number of photons doesn't make much difference to us when there are many of them ![](eye)

 In order to encode each R/G/B dimension effectively, the 0-255 scale corresponds to the 2.2-th root of brightness